senlin/pinyin-slugs/readme.txt

 = Known Issues: =

-* SO Pinyin Slugs will not transform existing slugs
+* Pinyin Slugs will not transform existing slugs

 = Can I use this plugin also for Traditional Chinese? =